DIT112-V21/group-14/README.md

 We are making it to test/improve our coding skills and because we felt it’d be manageable and satisfying to complete, a fair challenge.

 # What problem does it solve?
 In current times boredom is the biggest problem for most of us.
-The goal of our app is to overcome that problem by letting the user dive into a virtual world.
+The goal of our app is to overcome that problem by letting the user explore a virtual environment with a controllable car.

 # Technical information
 How will we make it?